-The AT89LV55 is a low-voltage, low-power CMOS 8-bit microcomputer with 20K bytes of Flash programmable and erasable read only memory.
-The device is manufactured using Atmel's high density nonvolatile memory technology and is compatible with the industry standard 80C51 instruction set and pinout.
-The on-chip Flash allows the program memory to be reprogrammed.
-By combining a versatile 8-bit CPU with Flash on a monolithic chip, the Atmel AT89LV55 is a powerful microcomputer which provides a highly flexible and cost effective solution to many embedded control applications. (continued)
+The AT89C52 is a low-power, high-performance CMOS 8-bit microcomputer with 8K bytes of Flash programmable and erasable read only memory (PEROM).
+The device is manufactured using Atmel's high-density nonvolatile memory technology and is compatible with the industry-standard 80C51 and 80C52 instruction set and pinout.
+The on-chip Flash allows the program memory to be reprogrammed in-system or by a conventional nonvolatile memory programmer.
+By combining a versatile 8-bit CPU with Flash on a monolithic chip, the Atmel AT89C52 is a powerful microcomputer which provides a highly-flexible and cost-effective solution to many embedded control applications.